CLOCKW3RK/GUIGI/README.md

 * NOTES

+This is for WINDOWS 10 ONLY.
+Yes, it may work on earlier versions of Win x86/x64, but I do not officially support it.

 An exe version will be built sooner or later, after the code(s) for UNI-ICO, and the icon makers are perfected.